flypenguin/hugo-flypenguin-de/content/post/2018/2018-01-20-arch-full-disk-encryption-btrfs-on-efi-systems.md

 options luks.uuid=FS_UUID root=/dev/mapper/secure-system rootflags=subvol=@ rd.luks.options=discard
 ```

-You can get FS_UUID in the options line above by using the <span class="lang:default decode:true crayon-inline ">blkid</span> command.
-If you don't want to copy the UUID by hand, you can start console mouse support with copy-on-mark and paste-on-middleclick with <span class="lang:default decode:true crayon-inline">gpm -m /dev/input/mice -t imps2</span>. **Note** that the FS_UUID is the UUID of the _encrypted luks partition_, and **not** the filesystem within!
+You can get FS_UUID in the options line above by using the `blkid` command.
+If you don't want to copy the UUID by hand, you can start console mouse support with copy-on-mark and paste-on-middleclick with `gpm -m /dev/input/mice -t imps2`. **Note** that the FS_UUID is the UUID of the _encrypted luks partition_, and **not** the filesystem within!

 The list of [normal][12] and [dm-crypt related][13] kernel parameters ... well, is also in the Arch wiki.